This is a topic that always creates a lot of discussion so I thought I'd throw in my wee bit too.

 Sound genetics are the most important aspect for the future of the breed.
 There is room within our breed for a wide range of differing genetics.
 No one should be criticised for choosing his or her own path, whether that is cute and cuddly or big and beefy.

 For those of us who are keen to promote Highlands as a beef breed it is of paramount importance that our animals are well presented to the public and the marketplace.
 The image that Highland Cattle are "small and skinny" is an unfortunate one.

-Few people would be aware that Highland Cattle at the end of the last century were a much larger animal in comparison with today's average.
+Few people would be aware that Highland Cattle at the end of the 1800's were a much larger animal in comparison with today's average.